Joe Ojeda: 1996–2002: The Chris Pérez Band

 Ojeda struggled to cope with Selena's death, avoiding her music for an extended period.
 He credited his wife and daughters with providing the emotional support that helped him navigate the grief and begin to heal.
 Ojeda co-wrote tracks on Astudillo's Como Te Extrano (1995).
 Rene Cabrera of the Corpus Christi Caller-Times, noted his contribution on the album alongside former Los Dinos members, saying few know how to craft recordings like they do.
 By March 1996, Ojeda begun training as a recording engineer at Q-Productions.

 In early 1996, Pérez and John Garza met at an Extreme concert.
 Believing music could serve as a cathartic outlet for Pérez, A.B. facilitated an impromptu jam session that included Ojeda.
 The trio's chemistry inspired them to continue collaborating, ultimately forming The Chris Pérez Band, focusing on being a bilingual rock band.
 Initially, they considered Cinco Souls but quickly abandoned it, reasoning that Pérez's name would inevitably identify the band.
 Garza later remarked, "We're a band where everyone gets their moment to shine on stage, and that's what truly matters—to me and to Chris."
-Ojeda found this to help with the grieving process for him.
+Ojeda found his time with the band helpful for his grieving process.
 Although all three members had roots in Tejano music, their passion leaned heavily toward rock.
 The lineup expanded to include bassist Adreil Ramirez and drummer Jorge Palacios.
 Despite their enthusiasm, the band faced skepticism and hostility due to their Tejano origins.
 Vice president of A&R Julian Raymond and Arista Records executive Cameron Randle saw the group's potential for crossover success.
 Among their supporters was Carlos Santana, who became a friend and advocate.
 Randle described the band as standing at the crossroads of American pop music, seeing them as emblematic of cultural fusion.

 In 1997, Ruben Gonzales portrayed Ojeda in Selena (1997), a Warner Bros. biographical film directed by Gregory Nava.
 Ojeda, who joined The Chris Pérez Band as a keyboardist, played a pivotal role in co-writing much of their debut album, Resurrection (1999).
 The album's lead single, "Best I Can", offered a poignant reflection on Pérez's life following Selena's death.
 Ojeda believed Selena would have supported Pérez's foray into rock, noting her unwavering encouragement of his passions.
 Resurrection became the first rock album released under Hollywood Records, with USA Today naming The Chris Pérez Band among the top 10 acts poised for crossover success.
 The album became a critically praised recording, and the group began opening for Maná.